-It is important to realize that the notion of $\delta$-consistency is a {\it uniform} notion of consistency: it is required to hold simultaneously over all possibly pairs of $\delta_n$-separated connected subsets of the support, for an apropriate sequence $\{ \delta_n \}$.
+It is important to realize that the notion of $\delta$-consistency is a {\it uniform} notion of consistency that is required to hold simultaneously over all possibly pairs of $\delta$-separated connected subsets of the support.